Privacy

 Ghost

 The site itself is built with and hosted by Ghost.
-This is an open-source website building system focused on blogs, magazines, and newsletters.
+This open-source website-building system focuses on blogs, magazines, and newsletters.
 Ghost handles both the site itself and the email system delivering A Running Commentary to subscribers.
 Ghost themselves do not track ordinary visitors to this site.
 What does get tracked involves "members" i.e. the people who subscribe to A Running Commentary.
 When you sign up, you provide a name and email address.
 Ghost collects that, your general location (what state or country you're in), and the time and date you create your account, and passes all that information on to me.
 They also let me know if you open emails sent through the newsletter system or not.
-I keep this information to myself; subscriber identities are not passed on by me to anyone else (unless I am legally compelled to, I suppose, though that hasn't come up).
+I keep this information to myself; I do not pass on subscriber identities to anyone else (unless I am legally compelled to, I suppose, though that hasn't come up).

 Notion

-I use Notion for a lot of draft management and housekeeping for the site.
-The only parts of that which are public are the archives of Birds of the Week and Curations that I link to from each A Running Commentary newsletter.
-If you follow those links you're subject to Notion's privacy terms.
+The database of Curations that I link to from each A Running Commentary newsletter is hosted on Notion.
+If you follow the link at the end of each newsletter or click "Curations" in the top menu, then you're subject to Notion's privacy terms.
 I don't see anything about visitors to those pages.

-If you use the form provided on the Contact page to submit a Letter to the Edition, you're subject to Google's terms:
+If you use the form provided on the Contact page to submit a Letter to the Edition, you're subject to Tally's terms:

 I only see the information you provide in your response.